lintcut/xworkspace/README.md

 ### Customization ###

-Currently **`xworkspace`** doesn't support other project types like java, universal app, dot Net, or other compilers like llvm --- it just provides a fundamental framework.
+Currently **`xworkspace`** doesn't support other project types like java, universal app, dot Net, or other compilers like llvm or gcc --- it just provides a fundamental framework.

 The good news is, because of powerful **make**, it is not very hard to customize and expand this framework.
 And it is not very hard to port it to other platforms (Linux/Mac).

+Most of the work to customize **`xworkspace`** will be done on make files which are under folder `"$XWSROOT/xws/makefiles"` (You can see how simple it is).

 ## Quick Start ##

 It is really simple to use **`xworkspace`**.

-### Step 1: Make sure GIT and GNU make are installed ###
+### Step 1: Make sure Git and GNU make are installed ###

-The **`xworkspace`** rely on git-bash and GNU make, so first need to make sure these two are installed.
+The **`xworkspace`** depends on git-bash and GNU make, so first we need to make sure these two are installed.

 - Download and install Git from [here](https://git-scm.com/download)
 - Download GNU make from [here](http://ftp.gnu.org/gnu/make/) and copy **`make.exe`** to `"C:\Program Files\Git\usr\bin"` (where Git is installed)